floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/03-requirements.typ

 + *Quality*: the solution provides a high-quality decomposition of the monolithic application, based on a set of quality metrics
 + *Automation*: the solution automates the decomposition process as much as possible
-+ *Technology*: the solution can analyze applications written in the Ruby programming language#footnote[#link("https://www.ruby-lang.org/")[https://www.ruby-lang.org/]]
-+ *Visual*: the solution can output the proposed decomposition in a visual manner, to aid understanding of the process
++ *Visual*: the solution can output the proposed decomposition in a visual manner, to aid understanding of the process and the results

 #v(1em)
 The non-functional requirements identified for our solution are:

-+ *Usability*: a software architect or senior software engineer can reasonably quickly get started with the solution
-+ *Performance*: the solution performs the analysis, decomposition, and evaluation reasonably fast on the source code of a larger application /* TODO: define larger application */
++ *Performance*: the solution performs the analysis, decomposition, and evaluation reasonably fast
-+ *Reuse*: The solution can successfully be reused for untested monolithic applications